munificent/game-programming-patterns/book/subclass-sandbox.markdown

     ^code pass-to-ctor-sub

-    Here we see the problem.
-Every derived class will need to have a constructor that calls the base class one and passes along that argument.
+    Here, we see the problem.
+Every derived class will need to have a constructor that calls the base class and passes along that argument.
 That exposes every derived class to a piece of state that we don't want them to know about.